pkgranholt/Improved-search-for-used-cars/Presentation.md

 crash$model_y <- sub('Doppelkabine ', '', crash$model_y)
 ```

 All dates for the model years are now cleaned.
-However, they are still in two different formats; from one year to another, or just from a year (presumably all the way until today).
+However, they are still in two different formats; "YYYY - YYYY" and "from YYYY" (presumably all the way until today).
 To make this a little easier to read for R, all "from year"-values are converted to a start-year and end-year.
 The end-year is set to be 2017 for all entries.

 ```r
 crash$model_y <- ifelse(crash$model_y == 'ab 2017', '2017', crash$model_y)